 Many people want to know the truth around CBD for pets.
 Could it legitimately help my dog or is just snake oil?
-And while CBD has been promised as a cure for dog’s anxiety or cancer, a recent study is demonstrating CBD’s effectiveness in treating one ailment in particular.
+And while CBD has been promised as a cure for dog’s anxiety or cancer, a recent research finds CBD could save dogs from this disorder in particular.

 Dr. Stephanie McGrath of Colorado State University developed a pilot study around CBD’s effect on dogs with epilepsy.
 In her clinical trial, 89% of the dogs taking CBD had a reduction in seizures.
 This is significant because, according to researchers, up to 5.7% of dogs worldwide suffer from idiopathic epilepsy.